paigeweber13/multi-part-print-cost/README.md

  * PySimpleGUI

 ## Print settings
-Full information about the profile used is in test/profiles.
+Full information about the profile used is in `profiles/slic3r-pe-config.ini`.
 The important details are summarized below:

-Calculates by default with four different settings:
- * 0.1 mm layer height
- * 0.2 mm layer height
- * 0.3 mm layer height
- * 0.35mm layer height
-each case is calculated with and without supports.

 all three use 3 perimeter, top, and bottom layers, and 20% cubic infill.
-Printer-specific settings based on Ender3, the printer I have on hand.
+Printer-specific settings are based on Ender3, the printer I have on hand.
 But time/cost estimates should be the same across single-extruder printers that use the same filament.